hadley/adv-r/Functional-programming.md

 # Functional programming

-At it's core, R is functional programming (FP) language which means it supports "first class functions", functions that can be:
+At it's core, R is a functional programming (FP) language which means it supports "first class functions", functions that can be:

 * created anonymously,
 * assigned to variables and stored in data structures,
 * returned from functions,
 * passed as arguments to other functions

-This chapter will explore the consequences of R's functional nature, introducing a new set of techniques for removing redundancy and duplication in your code.
+This chapter will explore the consequences of R's functional nature and introduce a new set of techniques for removing redundancy and duplication in your code.

 Each technique is relatively simple by itself, but combined they provide a powerful set of techniques.
 They are especially useful when you want to solve a large class of problems with a small set of building blocks and tools to connect them together.

 We'll start with a motivating example, showing how you can use functional programming techniques to reduce duplication in some typical code for cleaning data and summarising data.
-This example will introduce some of the most important functional programming concepts, which we will then dive in to in more detail:
+This example will introduce some of the most important functional programming concepts, which we will then dive into in more detail:

 * __Anonymous functions__, functions that don't have a name